 - don't snap, break or bend needles

-- pick up needle with care, use work gloves and tongs if available
+- pick up needle with care, use work gloves if desired

 - hold needle point away from you